codingninja008/Front-End-Web-Development/README.md

 ![alt text](https://github.com/codingninja008/HackTheBox-Write-Ups/blob/master/images/web.jpg)

-The list below shows the name, description of the website, type of technologies used, programming language used, link to source code files and a demo.
+The list below shows the name, description of the website, type of technologies used, programming language used, link to source code files.

 List of Articles